Georden-Hudson-Gessford/Symbolic-Differentiator/README.md

 * Build a functional symbolic differentiation engine in C++.
 * Develop stronger understanding of recursion and tree-based data structures.
 * Explore tokenization and parsing.
-* Learn compiler front-end architecture.
-* Practice memory management using pointers and smart pointers.
 * Represent mathematical expressions as abstract syntax trees.
 * Implement symbolic transformations over structured expressions.
 * Explore expression simplification and algebraic manipulation.
-* Compare an organically developed implementation with a more formal compiler-style design.
+* Compare an organically developed implementation based on string manipulation with a formal design akin to a compilers front-end.

 The project is intentionally evolving from simpler approaches toward more scalable ones.